se-edu/addressbook-level1/README.md

 ### Work in a 1kLoC code base`[LO-1KLoC]`

 #### Exercise: Enhance the code
-Enhance the AddressBook to prove that you can successfully work in a codebase of 1KLoC. <br>
+Enhance the AddressBook to prove that you can work in a codebase of 1KLoC. <br>
-Remember to change code in small steps and commit after each significant change.
+Remember to change code in small steps, update/run tests after each change, and commit after each significant change.

 Some suggested enhancements: